 Do the steps 1, 2 and 3 only if you are using too sour mangoes.
 These steps will reduce the sourness.
 After that you can use them in any recipe.

 Step 1 -

 Do this step only if the mangoes are too sour.

-Boil the pieces in water for 2 minutes.
+Boil the pieces in water for 2-3 minutes or longer.

 Step 2 -

 Step 3 -

 Pour the boiled mango pieces in the strainer and let all the water drain in the bowl.